 Focus on Things that are Not Worries

-I know that it feels very urgent that you spend time thinking through ‘what-ifs’.
-It’s your kid, who you are hard wired to protect and care for.
-There is a big empty space and they might need you.
-That sense of urgency is misplaced, in this instance.
+However, that sense of urgency is misplaced, in this instance.
 You are at a distance from your child so the sense of urgency will not result in any immediate action and instead, your worry is pumping stress hormones into your blood stream, wiring you up, degrading your emotional state.
-So, instead, here are some productive things you could focus your nervous energy on :

 - Try focusing on the positives in your situation like your next visit with your child or the good things that might come from the decisions that have been made.
 No matter how small the positives are, positive thinking can help make the entire picture feel brighter and lighter.